-First things first, you need to check if the databases in the Exchange Server are mounted.
 If there are no complaints by the users, it does not mean that all is fine.
-It may happen that the database where the archives are stored is down.
+After ensuring the Exchange Services are running, check if the databases are mounted.
+The database where the archives are stored may be down.
 To check this, you can use the Exchange Admin Center (EAC).
-Here’s how:
+The steps are as follows:

-- Once you log in with correct credentials, click on the Servers section in the left pane
+- Log in with the administrator’s credentials and click on the Servers section in the left pane.

-On the other hand, you can use PowerShell to check the status of database, by running the Get-MailboxDatabase cmdlet.
+Alternatively, you can use PowerShell to check the status of the database.
+Run the Get-MailboxDatabase cmdlet as given below.

 Get-MailboxDatabase -Status | Format-List name,server,mounted

 With this simple command, you can see all the databases and their mounting status.
 If the database ‘Mounted’ status is ‘False’, it indicates a problem.
-You can try to mount the database by using the PowerShell cmdlet below.
+You can try to mount Exchange database by using the below PowerShell cmdlet.

 Mount-Database -Identity DB2

-If the state is shown as Dirty Shutdown, it means that the database or logs are corrupted, or a log is missing.
-In this case, you can perform Soft Recovery by running the ESEUtil command with /r parameter.
+If the state is shown as Dirty Shutdown, it means that the database or logs are corrupt, or a log is missing (uncommitted).
+In this case, you can perform Soft Recovery by running the ESEUtil command with the /r parameter

 EseUtil /r E00 /l C:\EDB /d C:\EDB\db2.edb

 Depending on the size of the database, this may take some time.
-If it is successful, you can try to mount the database.
+If the Soft Recovery is successful, you can try to mount the database.
 If it mounts, take a backup of the database to make sure that all is fine.

-If it is not successful, you may need to perform Hard Recovery.
-However, it is suggested to avoid Hard Recovery as it brings data loss.
-Basically, it crops out all the data which is deemed corrupted.
-Apart from this, after Hard Recovery, Microsoft will not provide support, if you face an issue.
+If it is not successful, you may need to perform ESEUTIL /P Hard Recovery.
+However, it is suggested to avoid Hard Recovery as it can lead to data loss.
+Hard Recovery purges all the data which is deemed corrupt.
+Apart from this, after Hard Recovery, the database is hardcoded and Microsoft will not provide any support if you face an issue.
 Also, there’s no guarantee that the database would mount after this process.

 After successful recovery, it is highly suggested to perform defragmentation of the database.
 It is to be noted that the database will not be mounted during this process.
-The defrag process will remove all the white space or, some would say, empty space in the database to improve performance and size of the database.
-Before running the defrag process, it is good to see the status, and the size and free space of the database.
+The defrag process will remove all the white space to improve the performance of the database.
+Before running the defrag process, it is good to see the status, size, and free space of the database.
 This can be done by running the Get-MailboxDatabase with some parameters.

 Get-MailboxDatabase -Status | ft name, databasesize, availablenewmailboxspace -auto